backstage/backstage/.changeset/good-papayas-dress.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-added projectId for gitlab projects to be displayed in the output
+Added `projectId` for gitlab projects to be displayed in the `gitlab:publish` output